fajmanjir/php-removed-generics-proposal/README.md

 ### Parameter type matching return type

-Since all syntax extensions must be easily removed, the return type declaration can use only _native types_.
+Since all syntax extensions must be easily removed, the return type declaration can use only _currently parsable types_.
 Otherwise, the parser would need to distinguish between existing type and generic type, which is difficult to implement.

 ```
 // generic return type cannot be used